TrickyPells/cLASpy_T/docs/source/tutorials/tuto1/tuto1cmd.rst

 .. warning::

-  With large dataset, this step consumes a lot of RAM and can take a long time if memory is saturated.
+  With large dataset, this step consumes a lot of RAM and can take a long time if memory is full.
-  If |claspyt| stops at this stage with saturated RAM, reduce the size of the point cloud, or increase the computer's RAM capacity.
+  If |claspyt| stops at this stage with RAM full, reduce the size of the point cloud, or increase the computer's RAM capacity.

-Step 4/7 is the actual training of the model.
+Step 4/7 is the actual model training.
-Depending on the size of the point cloud, the algorithm used and the number of features and classes, this step is normally the longest.
+Depending on the point cloud size, the algorithm used and the number of features and classes, this step is often the longest.
 It can last from a few minutes to several hours.

 The training uses the cross-validation method (CV for short) to ensure robust models.
 So, 5 training are performed simultaneously on 5 subsets of trainset (see `cross-validation`_).
 Here, the training set is composed of 25,000 points, so 5 subsets of 5,000 points are created.
-Each subset (called a fold) is used once to test the model trained with the other 4 folds.
+Each subset, or fold, is used once to test the model trained with the other 4 folds.

 Once done, |claspyt| returns the global accuracy of the 5 sub-models.
-To verify that the model is consistent and robust, check that the 5 scores are close to each other.
+To check that the model is consistent and robust, the 5 scores must be close to each other.
 If one or more scores are several units (%) apart, there is a problem with the classes, features, model or training parameters.

 .. code-block:: console